What to do about constipation after hysterectomy surgery?

-Bowel problems like constipation, bloating, irregular bowel movements, cramping and severe pelvic pain are common complaints of women after hysterectomy.
+Bowel problems like constipation, bloating, irregular bowel movements and cramping are common complaints of women after hysterectomy.

-Post hysterectomy bowel problems mostly resolve themselves within days or weeks of the surgery, but there are also women that suffer from long-term bowel complications.
+Post hysterectomy constipation mostly resolves itself within days or weeks of the surgery, but there are also women that suffer from long-term bowel complications.